ehwest/mdn_qms/source/Quality_Manual/QP-0010_R1_Software_Development_and_Validation_Process.md

 ![Software Readiness Calculation](./media/how_sre_works_slides.png)

 Using this model, we necessarily assume that testing activities for the package of code will follow a modified S-shaped curve as shown.
-This assumption was derived from the common sense notion that the longer testing continues, the number of bugs to be found by such testing will decline over time.
+This assumption was derived from the a-priori knowledge that the longer testing continues, the number of bugs to be found by such testing will decline over time (more precisely, that the discovery time of bugs discovered in the sofware is not Poisson).
 With infinite testing, we expect to find all bugs.
 In addition, during early testing of any package of code, one would expect a rapid rate of finding bugs, which then levels off to a linear trajectory in the middle of a testing program.